pweingardt/KSPMissionController/README.md

+# What is Mission Controller Extended?

+MCE is a Plugin that give you the player an economy, missions, contracts and companies to supply you with a total experience of running a space Program.

+No longer can you just launch a vessel and think..
+Oh well all these parts cost nothing, launch it anyway!
+Now you have a budget to watch over.
+That ship your about to launch will cost you money from that budget!

+Oh I will just hire my 200th kerbal..
+No big deal!
+Not so with MCE.
+MCE kerbals cost money too.
+You have to hire them and train them!
+So maybe throwing away the little green guys is not a good idea anymore?

+With MCE you have a massive selection of missions to choose from.
+With the old system you could load up a Mission Package and play someone else’s missions they made!
+Maybe that was not so fun doing the same thing over and over?
+With MCE .50 you now have more options.
+First you can try out the new Contracts system.
+This is MCE Random mission Maker.
+You now are offered contracts from companies to do certain missions for a certain price in both Credits and Science! (science only available in career mode).
+The system is completely random and works similar to what the Developers of KSP plan on delivering with .24.
+Only a little more complex with MCE budget system.

+Random contracts not good enough for you?
+Well .50 also introduces a new Custom contract system!
+This is MCE Custom Mission Maker built right into KSP.
+Build your own mission, to your heart’s content!
+With a pretty easy to learn system that is built for speed and ease of use.
+I myself in testing can make a mission in under 40 seconds and be ready to go.

+Now the custom Contract maker is not the end all of Mission Makers.
+It’s a simple system but it works.
+In the long run if you want complex missions then the old tried and true way of hand writing them is still best.
+But for most missions you will need, the custom contract maker will work just fine!

+So enjoy MCE .50 and build those Space Programs.

+Malkuth.

 ##New Mission Controller Extended Version .50 And Beyond

 Welcome to the new mission controller.  .50 has brought a bunch of new features to MCE in hopes of getting MCE as close as possible to match the new Kerbal Space Program .24 when it is released.